diveshbadod97/.Net-5-Rest-Api/README.md

 ### Persisting Entities with MongoDB
 * Creating a MongoDB repository
-* Using the MongoDB.Driver NuGet package
 * Implementing MongoDB Create
-* Running the MongoDB Docker container
 * Configuring MongoDB connection settings
 * Registering the MongoClient singleton
 * Testing the MongoDB integration